RobertBurrellDonkin/fetchpop/README.md

 This app throws finely grained exceptions to allow precise diagnosis even at statistical scale.
 Probably a little much but the habit's good.

+## A Little Note

+This is a personal app.
+Made by me, for me to scratch a personal itch.
+Make of it what you will.

+Please don't expect me to undertake unpaid development on it for you.